fred-corp/Ecosystem_PO3L_ECAM/README.md

 - [W3schools](https://www.w3schools.com)
 - [StackOverflow](https://stackoverflow.com)
 - SOLID principles : [Wikipedia](https://en.wikipedia.org/wiki/SOLID)

+A different implementation based on pygame can be found in the `pygame` branch.

 Made with ❤️, lots of ☕️, and lack of 🛌
 Published under CreativeCommons BY-NC-SA 4.0